ibexa/documentation-developer/docs/guide/security_checklist.md

 ### Symfony production mode

 Only expose Symfony production mode openly on the internet.
-If you have exposed dev mode, secure and change all passwords/secrets.
+Do not expose the dev mode on the internet, otherwise you may disclose things like `phpinfo` and environment variables.
 Exposing the dev mode exposes things like `phpinfo`, environment variables and so on.

 !!! tip "More information about Symfony security"